dbt-labs/docs.getdbt.com/website/docs/tutorial/1c-setting-up-databricks.md

 ---
-title: Setting up with Databricks
+title: "Setting up Databricks for dbt Cloud"
 id: setting-up-databricks
+description: "Set up Databricks with sample data and connect to dbt Cloud."
+sidebar_label: "Setting up with Databricks"
 ---

 ## Prerequisites

 Before starting this tutorial, you will need the following:

-- Existing Cloud Provider account (AWS, GCP, Azure)
+- Existing Cloud Provider account (AWS, GCP, Azure).
-- Permissions to create S3 bucket in said account
+- Permissions to create S3 bucket in said account.

 ## Setting up Databricks

-1. For this tutorial, you are going to need a Databricks account.
-You can sign up by clicking [Try Databricks](https://databricks.com/) on the Databricks homepage.
-Fill out the form with your user information.
+1. Use your existing account or sign up for a Databricks account at [Try Databricks](https://databricks.com/).
+Complete the form with your user information.

     <Lightbox src="/img/databricks_tutorial/images/signup_form.png" title="Sign up for Databricks" />